SEscobedo/artastra/README.md

 This is a library for easily generating artistic representation of planets and other celestial objects.
 It works over three.js.

+## WARNING: This package is an experiment.
+Not ready to be consumed yet.

 # Installation
 `npm i artastra`